jaspitzer/obsidian/swi_snf.md

  - protein/histone_modifier/
 ---
 - a family of chromatin remodellers
-- in humans, the SCMARCA family is the most prominent
+- in humans, the SMARCA family is the most prominent
 	- also ARIDA1 and ACTL6 genes
 - access remodellers
 - work by moving or removing the [[nucleosome]]s